|

 OVERVIEW

-breeding season can be used to identify females.
+breeding season can be used to separate females from males.

-Rectrices of ASY Purple Finches are noticeably more broad and truncate
+Rectrices of ASY Purple Finches tend to be noticeably more broad and truncate

 RETURN TO AGE/SEX